Shopping For Different Types of Sunscreen in Malaysia? This Is The Ultimate Guide You Need!

 • Usually doesn’t protect the skin against UVB

-You know what’s best for your skin at the end of the day.
-As long as your skin protectant does its job, is water-resistant, and is non-irritating, you’re good to go all year round.
+At the end of the day, you know what’s best for your skin.
+As long as your skin protectant does its job, is water-resistant, and non-irritating, you’re good to go all year round.
 If you prefer sunblock rather than sunscreen, worry not as you can easily find a broad-spectrum sunblock in the market.

 Slip, slop, and slap!
 Now that you know everything about the different types of sunscreen including the differences between sunscreen and sunblock, it’s time to start your love affair with sunscreen.
-For the best results, choose the best sunscreens for you according to skin type; dry, oily, normal, or combination.
+For the best results, choose the best sunscreens for you according to skin type.
 You may not see the benefits right away, but in 10 years you’ll be thanking yourself for adding a few drops of that liquid gold into your daily skincare routine.
 Not sure how to layer your sunscreen?
 Check out the correct order to apply skincare products to maximise absorption.

 Leave a Reply